tracetronic/ecu.test-diff/README.md

 ## Description

-Browser plugin to open the diff viewer of tracetronic products ecu.test and trace.check from browser.
+Browser extension to open the diff viewer of tracetronic products ecu.test and trace.check from browser.

 Ecu.test Diff Extension is a bridge between the current browser tab and an installed ecu.test.
 It allows you to diff packages (`.pkg`)